 Wednesday looked like it was going to be a good day.
 It started off a bit hectic but when lunch came around I was able to bag the last portion of Chicken Katsu Curry from the staff canteen.
 I had been waiting for this to reappear on the menu since I started so I was super excited about it (especially as it has become the dish I crave).
 It was going to be a good day.

-Then they announced that the production of Pacific Rim 2 had been halted.
-My day came crashing down around me.
+Then my day came crashing down around me.

 Luckily events in my life have taught me that this is merely a road bump in life.
 At the time it may seem like the worst time in the world but you can’t go up unless you’ve been down…unless you are climbing a mountain, then you can keep going up but eventually you will have to come down.
 But going down is good.